Section 2 of 9

 Designing for three

 We’re two adults plus Max, our labradoodle.
-I do have teenagers but they consistently weren’t interested in coming camping with us, which simplified things considerably.
-Plenty of families make van life work, but cramming more than two adults into a 148” wheelbase is a real constraint, and it wasn’t a problem we needed to solve.
+I do have teenagers but they consistently weren’t interested in coming camping with us, which simplified things.
+Plenty of families make van life work, but cramming more than two adults into a 148” wheelbase is more difficult, and it wasn’t a problem we needed to solve.
 This is firmly a two-person build.

 That said, the dog adds a dimension that a lot of build guides skip.
 Dogs need a place to be when the humans are moving around inside the van — otherwise you’re constantly stepping over each other and the dog is stressed.
-Max isn’t a small dog, I guess if you have more of a ‘lap dog’ this is less of an issue, but Max clearly needs his own space.
+Max isn’t a small dog.
+I guess if you have more of a ‘lap dog’ this is less of an issue, but a 70lb labradoodle clearly needs his own space.

 This has been genuinely one of the best decisions we made.